fidsusj/Sorting-Algorithms/README.md

 # sorting-algorithms
-Sorting algorithms of our java course at DHBW
+Sorting algorithms of our computer science course at DHBW